-There are three major APIs that are part of the Rust wrapper:
+There are two major APIs that are part of the Rust wrapper:

 craw, the FFI bindings generated directly by bindgen.
-Not recommended for normal use, but are available in case functionality is needed beyond that provided by the Context API.
+These are not recommended for normal use, but are available in case functionality is needed beyond that provided by the Context API.

 Rust has almost no overhead calling into C. There is no reallocation of buffers as with Go.